hylo-lang/hylo/CODE_OF_CONDUCT.md

 - Showing empathy towards other community members

 In contrast, here are examples of unacceptable behavior:
-- Using discriminatory language, even in the context of a joke.
+- Using discriminatory language, even in the context of a joke
-- Posting sexually explicit or violent material.
+- Posting sexually explicit or violent material
 - Publishing or threatening to publish others' private information without their explicit permission.
-- Insulting or putting down others.
+- Insulting or putting down others
-- Persisting in some behavior after having been asked to stop.
+- Persisting in some behavior after having been asked to stop

 ## Enforcement